 Students who are not meeting the criteria at any time during the school year will be reviewed for possible removal from the Honors program.

 Entry to the Mathematics Honors program in grades other that 7th grade is under special circumstances only and may require summer study.
-Parents should contact the District Coordinator for Mathematics and Business Education for further information.
+Parents should contact the District Coordinator for further information.